Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: Results Discussion

+Unfortunately, it must also be accentuated that the symmetry restoration is not discernible anymore for the highest resolution SPH runs.
+This is depicted in FIG. \ref{fig:09_Omega_Comparison} (b) \& (c).
+There, the vorticity field component $\omega_z$ at $z=\pi$ \& $t=14~\mathrm{s}$ of the highest resolution SPH runs without and with \texttt{SMAG} model (TABLE \ref{tab:Cases}: Case 4 \& 8) are illustrated.
+Obviously, the quantity behaves very similar to the FTLE field in FIG. \ref{fig:08_FTLE_Comparison}.
+The lost symmetry restoration property is quite disadvantageous given that the $N=512^3$ cases are the only runs, which reproduce a significant amount of inertial range scaling.
+Although the qualitative large scale pattern is matched in comparison with the symmetric FVM field in FIG. \ref{fig:09_Omega_Comparison} (a), the SPH solutions evidently tend to smear out sharp features of the large scale vortices.
+This accordingly results in smaller vorticity values as the colorbars in FIG. \ref{fig:09_Omega_Comparison} illustrate.

-So far, all these observations agree with our theoretical expectation in Sec. \ref{sec:SFS} and demonstrate that the dissipative SFS model reduces the artifical thermalization in favor of the largest resolved structures.
-Nevertheless, the deterioration of the global dynamics in terms of the averaged kinetic energy in FIG. \ref{fig:06_EnergyBalance} (b) and the corresponding dissipation rate in FIG. \ref{fig:06_EnergyBalance} (d) indicate that the negative aspects outweigh the positive ones.
-The spectral signature of this setback caused by the \texttt{SMAG} model manifests in FIG. \ref{fig:06_EnergyBalance} (f) for $k > 7~\mathrm{1/m}$ and $k<k_{kern}$.
-A comparison of FIG.\ref{fig:06_EnergyBalance} (e) \& \ref{fig:06_EnergyBalance} (f) clearly shows that the effect of the dissipative \texttt{SMAG} model is affecting not only scales below but also well above the individual kernel scales.
-Tantamount to this is the fact that the observed SPH $k^{-4}$ scaling is expanded to a larger wavenumber range.
-Although such an effect could already be anticipated from the \emph{Particle Duality} of SPH introduced in Sec. \ref{subsec:ParticleDuality}, it is unfortunate to find this intuition finally confirmed.
-Based on these observations, one must infer that the consideration of the \texttt{SMAG} model in SPH is eventually degrading the solution.
-In order to demonstrate that this conclusion holds in general for dissipative SFS models, we will discuss the influence of alternative SFS models in the next section.
+Despite the slight improvements described before, the overall effect of the \texttt{SMAG} model is rather malicious.
+The deterioration of the global dynamics in terms of the averaged kinetic energy in FIG. \ref{fig:05_EnergyBalance} (b) and the corresponding dissipation rate in FIG. \ref{fig:05_EnergyBalance} (d) strongly indicate that the negative aspects outweigh the positive ones.
+This is also reflected in the energy spectra in FIG. \ref{fig:05_EnergyBalance} (f) for $k > 7~\mathrm{1/m}$ and $k<k_{kern}$.
+A comparison of FIG.\ref{fig:05_EnergyBalance} (e) \& \ref{fig:05_EnergyBalance} (f) clearly shows that the effect of the dissipative \texttt{SMAG} model is not restricted to scales below the kernel.
+Not only the energy of the artificial thermalization is reduced, but also the kinetic energy deficit above the kernel scale.
+Hence, the deficient $k^{-4}$ scaling of SPH is expanded to a larger wavenumber range at the expense of the reproduced inertial range.
+This proves that the \emph{Particle Duality} described in Sec. \ref{subsec:ParticleDuality} truly prevents the dissipative \texttt{SMAG} model to operate solely on noisy scales smaller than the kernel, which trigger numerical dissipation.
+Consequently, from these observations, the application of the \texttt{SMAG} model in SPH should be discouraged.
+Nevertheless, one might infer that these results are the consequence of a wrongly calibrated \texttt{SMAG} model or the \texttt{SMAG} model itself, instead of a consequence of the \emph{Particle Duality} of SPH.
+Thus, we will discuss the influence of alternative SFS models and the calibration of the \texttt{SMAG} model in the next section.